patrickallaert/php-apm/README.md

 ; Maximum recursion depth used when dumping a variable apm.dump_max_depth=4

+; For the configuration below, <driver_name> can be any of: sqlite, mysql, statsd or socket

 ; Activate or deactivate a specific driver (note also that it must be compiled in to be activated). apm.<driver_name>_enabled=On|Off
-; Whether to collect stats for this driver (ATTENTION: Has an impact on performance when used with DB drivers!) apm.<driver_name>_stats_enabled=On|Off
+; Whether to collect stats for this driver (ATTENTION: Has a small performance overhead when used with a DB drivers!) apm.<driver_name>_stats_enabled=On|Off
 ; Error reporting level specific to this driver apm.<driver_name>_error_reporting=E_ALL|E_STRICT